nathanjh-28/nathanjharris.com/index.md

       url: mailto:nathan@nathanjharris.com

 #   caption: ""
-excerpt: "I’m a software developer and current computer science student with a unique background in lighting console programming for major film productions.
+excerpt: "I’m a software developer and recent computer science graduate with a unique background in lighting console programming for major film productions.
 After a successful career working with academy award winning talent, I transitioned into software development to apply my problem-solving and communication skills to new challenges.
 I specialize in building tools that simplify complex processes and help people focus on what matters most."
 intro:
   - excerpt: "Building software tools that help people and teams work smarter."
 author_profile: true